How Is Alpha-1 Different From COPD?

-COPD (chronic obstructive pulmonary disease) is the name for two conditions: emphysema and chronic bronchitis.
-They both make it hard to breathe.
-Most people get COPD from irritants that damage their lungs.
+COPD is a group of two lung diseases: emphysema and chronic bronchitis.
+Each makes it hard to breathe.
+Most people get COPD from things that damage their lungs.
 Smoking is the most common cause.

-- People with AAT deficiency tend to develop symptoms in their 30s and 40s.
+- People with alpha-1 tend to develop symptoms in their 30s and 40s.

 - People with COPD from other causes are more likely to get symptoms their 60s and 70s.